codeunion/javascript-exercises/algorithms_and_computer_science/letters_and_words/README.md

 "Weirdest Trait: Can lick elbow".__(-14)
 ```

+Search suggestion: Get section of a string in Javascript

 ### Where Did I Put That...
 How can we find the first location of a character?